|ECAS 5002: Strategies for Inclusive Planning|

 Watch the video to learn about Deanna's most memorable experience during her time at Humber.

-The Faculty of Health Sciences & Wellness has the benefit of an on-site childcare centre for children birth to six years of age, which functions as a laboratory school for our Early Childhood Education programs.
-Students in our programs have access to the Carol Reid ECE Resource Centre, which is full of educational materials, books, and materials to be used for field placement experiences.
+The Faculty of Health Sciences & Wellness has the benefit of an on-site childcare centre which functions as a laboratory school for our Early Childhood Education programs; staff includes a team of seven Resource Consultants.
+Students in our programs have access to the Carol Reid ECE Resource Centre, which is stocked with educational materials, including adaptive materials to be used for field placement experiences.
+Students also have access to specialized workshops and interactive training sessions held in our Carol Reid ECE Lab.

-Our industry partners include programs for individuals/children with diverse abilities and their families in both community-based/government services and agencies throughout Toronto, Peel, York, Halton and Durham regions.
+Our industry partners include specialized programs for individuals with diverse abilities/special needs/disabilities and their families in both community-based and government services and agencies throughout the Greater Toronto area.

-Graduates gain specialized knowledge, skills, and abilities to enter employment ready to collaboratively support adults and children with diverse abilities.
-They act on an inclusive philosophy, to ensure children and adults with physical, intellectual, social, and emotional challenges benefit from full participation in daily life activities.
-Resource professionals build responsive relationships, and work with service partners to navigate systems and seamlessly connect individuals and families to support services.
-Our graduates work in both community-based and government services agencies in roles such as:
+Graduates gain specialized knowledge, skills, and abilities to enter employment ready to collaboratively support children and adults with diverse abilities/special needs/disabilities.
+They act on an inclusive philosophy to ensure children and adults with physical, intellectual, social, and emotional challenges benefit from full participation in daily life activities.
+Resource professionals build responsive relationships and work with service partners to navigate systems and seamlessly connect individuals and families to support services.
+Our graduates find employment in roles such as:

 Faculty of Health Sciences & Wellness News